Dental Check-Up in Dublin

 Questions about Dental Check-Ups?

 The exam includes analysing your risk of developing oral health problems, so that we check your face, neck and mouth for abnormalities, as well as dental X-rays and other diagnostic procedures where needed.
-The main concerns are tooth decay, cosmetic issues, gum disease or oral cancer.
+The main concerns are tooth decay, cosmetic issues, gum disease or oral cancer, and a dental examination also checks the tongue, cheeks, the roof and floor of the mouth, the surrounding gums, and may use X-rays to assess bone health and hidden dental problems.
+Afterwards, the dentist will explain any dental health issues found and provide a treatment plan or, where needed, a comprehensive treatment plan and advise on any further treatment.
+Oral bacteria and inflammation can also affect general health, and oral cancer screening is a routine part of this assessment.

 You should!
 Dentists recommend that you get your dental check-ups during your pregnancy as needed.
 Your hormones change when you’re pregnant, so your gums can swell and become irritated more easily.
 Your dental health may have a bearing on your overall health, so that it can have an impact on your child’s dental future as well, due to a change in your hormone levels.